Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Receive 25,000 Membership Rewards® Points after you spend $2,000 on purchases on your new Card in your first 3 months of Card Membership.

-Get 40,000 points after you use your new Card to make $3,000 in purchases in your first 3 months.
+Offer under review.
 We’ve seen targeted deals for this card as high as 100,000 points.

 We’ve seen targeted deals as high as 150,000 points for this card.

-Special Offer: Earn 50,000 Membership Rewards® points after you spend $5,000 in purchases on the Card within the first 3 months of Card Membership.
+Welcome Offer: Earn 50,000 Membership Rewards® points after you spend $5,000 in purchases on the Card within the first 3 months of Card Membership.
 Terms & Restrictions apply.

 Amex often makes better offers than those available to the general public available via targeting, and it’s a good idea to see what bonus you might be targeted for before applying.
 You could find you’re offered tens of thousands more points by taking advantage of a special targeted deal.